 Moreover, mass torts have other unique processes that take time and money.
 There are numerous case management and status conferences, the sharing of documents between parties, motions, and the selection of bellwether trial cases.
 Some of the factors that may impact the timeline for a mass tort claim include:

 - Locating and deposing expert witnesses (lawyers may seek multiple expert witnesses, such as physicians, scientists, economists, marketers, drug company researchers/developers and more depending on the case)

 - The need for travel (such as when required to locate and depose witnesses, or conduct other case investigations)

 - Investigation and collection of evidence (a mass tort claim requires substantial evidence, such as medical records, company documentation and more, which can take months to locate, collect, organize and analyze)

-There are statutes of limitations in medical device and dangerous drug cases, so it’s important to contact a lawyer as soon as possible if you believe you have a claim.
+There are statutes of limitations in medical device and dangerous drug cases, so it’s important to contact a lawyer as soon as possible for a free case evaluation if you believe you have a claim.